nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

   - Processing delay: The amount of time data need to be processed when jumping from one link to another.
   - Queuing delay: If there is more data than a device can handle, then the data will queue, or buffer.

+  Latency is a physical limitation of the network and thus affects the speed at which communication can happen back and forth on the network.

 - What is bandwidth?

   Bandwidth is the amount of data that can be sent at once.
 Bandwidth is a measure of capacity.
 Bandwidth is not constant across the network.
 The capacity at the core of the network is higher than the edges.
 The bandwidth that a connection receives is the lowest amount at a particular point in the overall connection.
 A bandwidth bottleneck is a point at which the bandwidth changes from realitevly high to relatively low.

+  Bandwidth is a physical limitation of the network and thus affects the amount of data that can be sent at once in network communcation.

 - What is Last-mile latency?